Main contents start here

 No major changes have been observed in recent years in the volume of domestic passenger transport.
 Under these circumstances, a shift from private automobiles to public transportation should be promoted as a measure against global warming, along with promotion of the development and distribution of environment-friendly vehicles and measures for traffic flow improvement.
 Therefore, in addition to the promotion of computerization, such as adoption of IC cards (multiple-use IC [integrated circuit] cards) and increased convenience in public transportation through the improvement of transfers, workplace "eco-commuting" measures have been promoted.

 To promote the use of buses, approaches to improve punctuality and speed using bus lanes and to make buses more convenient, such as by introducing a bus location system that provides locational information of buses as well as an IC card system that enables smooth bus rides, are being carried out.
-Commercial buses recorded an increase in passengers to 4.57 billion (up 1.4 percent from the previous fiscal year), but a decline in passenger-kilometers to 64.94 billion (down 1.1 percent) in fiscal 2015.
+Commercial buses transported 4.65 billion passengers (up 0.1 percent from the previous fiscal year) and 64.11 billion passenger-kilometers (up 0.9 percent); both figures of passengers and passenger-kilometers increased in fiscal 2018.

-In recent years, in order to beef up Japan's competitiveness in the global arenas of business and tourism, development of aviation networks has been carried out, such as through enhancements to the functions of the metropolitan airports, promotion of entry of LCCs that could create new demand for aviation through the expansion of domestic tourism, etc. Fiscal 2015 air transport records show that there were 96.06 million passengers (up 0.9 percent from the previous fiscal year), and passenger-kilometers amounted to 88.22 billion (up 1.7 percent).
+In recent years, the development of aviation networks has been underway, such as through enhancing the functions of metropolitan airports and promoting the entry of LCCs, in order to strengthen Japan's international competitiveness in both business and tourism.
+In promoting the entry of LCCs, there are expectations for creation of new demand, such as through the expansion of foreign tourists visiting Japan as well as of domestic tourism.
+Fiscal 2018 air transport records show that there were 103.90 million passengers (up 1.7 percent from the previous fiscal year), and passenger-kilometers amounted to 96.17 billion (up 1.8 percent).

 (2) Domestic Freight Transport